cutthroat78/Leaving-Cert-Notes/subjects/business/topics/business-ethics.md

 | Carry out an ethical audit | Appoint an external company to identify areas for improvement and issue a report with recommendations |
 | Highlight role models | Reward good behaviour |

-## Benefits and challenges of introducting a code of ethics
+## Benefits and challenges of introducing a code of ethics

 **Benefits**
 - Involves staff in decision-making